USS Minnesota Returns Home to Naval Base Guam

 |Downloads:

-This work, USS Minnesota Returns Home to Naval Base Guam [Image 3 of 3], by LT James Caliva, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, USS Minnesota Returns Home to Naval Base Guam, by PO1 Nikita Custer, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.